jessrudolph/CharacterMultiples/README.md

 # CharacterMultiples
 BRIEF DESCRIPTION
 <br>This Java program accepts input for 2 parallel arrays: a string array and an int array.
-The int array provides an integer that represents a multiple.
-The output is an array that counts how many chars of a string are a multiple of the multiple integer.
+The string array contains strings of characters and symbols while the int array provides an integer that represents a multiple of the characters in the corresponding string.
+The output is an integer array that counts the number of unique characters of a string that are a multiple of the integer that was input.

 PROBLEM
 <br>Given a string of length L, and a number M, find the number of characters in the string array that appear a multiple of M times.
 The string may consist of mixed-case alphanumeric characters and symbols.
 Your code should treat different cases of the same letter as distinct characters.